cbourjau/alice-rs/README.md

 There are no dependencies on any ALICE specific software!
 However, the public data was released in the [ROOT](https://root.cern.ch/) framework's binary data format.
 Therefore, a working ROOT 6 installation is required for the IO process.

 Furthermore, various excellent crates from the rust ecosystem have been leveraged.
-Most notably gcc-rs, bindgen, bitflags, chan, rayon, and ndarray.
+Most notably gcc-rs, bindgen, bitflags, chan, rayon, gnuplot-rs, and ndarray.
 I am truely amazed by all of them!

 ## CERN, LHC, and ALICE